Parallel Split Learning with Global Sampling: System Model

 \section{System Model}

-This section introduces the proposed GPSL method and analyzes how it improves the alignment between global batches and the overall data distribution compared to random uniform sampling in a centralized setting.
+This section introduces the proposed GPSL method and analyzes how it improves the alignment between global batches and the pooled data distribution compared to random uniform sampling in a centralized setting.